How quickly can you explain why free-market solutions are better than what The State offers? Retweet

-A social problem rears its ugly head.
-We post-statists along with other libertarians and even (a rare and still shrinking number of) conservatives, have a ready response:
+When a social problem rears its ugly head we post-statists, along with other libertarians and even a shrinking number of conservatives, have a ready response:

 “Let the market handle it.”